 "The eye-tracking data suggested what women paid most attention to was dependent upon their hormonal state.
 Women using hormonal contraceptives looked more at the genitals, while women who were not using hormonal contraceptives paid more attention to contextual elements of the photographs," Rupp said.

-famously conditioned dogs to salivate every time they heard a dinner bell.
+Ivan Pavlov famously conditioned dogs to salivate every time they heard a dinner bell.
 The U.S. Army hopes to use a similar technique to train fish in Buzzards Bay off the coast of Massachusetts.
-According to the Cape Cod Times
+According to the Cape Cod Times, the experiment:

 houses 5,000 juvenile black sea bass in a dome-shaped structure at the bottom of Buzzards Bay, for the purpose of feeding them after playing a 280 Hz tone.
 The study is being led by Scott Lindell, director of MBL's Scientific Aquaculture Program, to determine whether the caged fish — once accustomed to the tone then released into the wild — will return to the dome for recapture when the tone is played.
 The hope is to create a less harmful way to fish or better replenish natural fish stock, project officials told the Times in March.